PierrePaul/pierrepaul/content/blog/2024/drupal-migrating-data-in-new-field.md

 In my case, my old field is called `field_description` while the new one is called `field_rich_description`, which accepts HTML content.

-To make sure I dont have too many configs exported later on, I will import the config right now to make sure my DB is up to date with my config files.
+To make sure I don't have too many configs exported later on, I will import the config right now to make sure my DB is up-to- date with my config files.

 ```bash
 ddev drush cim -y